lambdamikel/Busch-2090/README.md

 op-code ``FDx (DIN)``.
 Connecting them to ground will set the corresponding bit to 1.
 See ``PGM D``.

+Analog pin ``A5`` is used as a CPU speed throttle.
+Connect a potentiometer to adjust the speed of the CPU:

+  #define CPU_THROTTLE_ANALOG_PIN 5
+  #define CPU_THROTTLE_DIVISOR 50 // potentiometer dependend
+  #define CPU_MIN_THRESHOLD 10 // if smaller than this, delay = 0

 Unlike the original Microtronic, this emulator uses the leftmost digit of the 8digit FM1638 to display the **current system status** (the original Microtronic only featured a 6digit display).
 Currently, the